Jurina Matsui: 2018–2019: Brief hiatus and solo album

-2020–present: Graduation from SKE48
+2020–2021: Graduation from SKE48

 On February 7, 2020, Matsui announced her graduation from SKE48.
 Her graduation concert was scheduled to be held at the Nippon Gaishi Hall on September 26–27 and her farewell performance on October 5 at SKE48 theater, which were eventually postponed due to the COVID-19 pandemic in Japan.

 In commemoration of her upcoming graduation, SKE48 and Chukyo TV launched a paid virtual exhibition titled "Jurina's Share Room" which features more than 100 pieces of content taken from her 12 years of career.
 The special website was opened for a limited time for about three months which was divided into three seasons starting January 9, 2021.

 Matsui's last single as a member of SKE48 titled "Koiochi Flag" was released on February 3, 2021.
 All 68 members of SKE48 participated in the recording of the song and the music video.
 In addition to that, Matsui also produced a unit named Black Pearl from members who she "felt they would be the future of SKE48".
 She participated in all aspects, including songwriting, choreography, and styling.
 Matsui also wrote the lyrics for her graduation solo song "Memories (Itsu no Hi Ka Aeru Made)" (Memories ～いつの日か会えるまで～).
 The single won first place on the Oricon Singles Weekly Chart.
 It marked SKE48's 23rd wins on the chart, making the group the fifth female artist who has the most number one positions in the history behind AKB48, Ayumi Hamasaki, Seiko Matsuda, and Nogizaka46.